Working across the entire state, The Nature Conservancy has protected more than 280,000 acres of crucial habitats for people and nature.

 Check out Field Notes, our Tennessee newsletter.

-The Nature Conservancy has signed an agreement to acquire 4,000 acres connecting the Great Smoky Mountains National Park and the Cherokee National Forest.
+The Nature Conservancy has acquired 4,000 acres connecting the Great Smoky Mountains National Park and the Cherokee National Forest.
+Learn more!

 See the artificial cave prototype take shape!